 Mano An is a graphic designer and currently the creative director at Ahn Graphics.
 He studied graphic design at Hongik University and the Basel School of Design (HGK FHNW) in Switzerland.
 He explores the experimental expressions of letters, videos, and images under the theme of the gap between still and moving images.
-He has participated in the Seoul International Typography Biennale, Weltformat Graphic Design Festival (poster festival), and the Poetry & Typography Festival.
-His work has been introduced to the Tokyo Type Directors Club (TDC Tokyo), Red Dot Design Awards, Seoul International Experimental Film Festival, and the APD (Asia Pacific Design).
+He has participated in the Typojanchi: The International Typography Biennale, Weltformat Graphic Design Festival, and the Poetry & Typography Festival.
+His work has been introduced to the TDC Tokyo, Red Dot Design Awards, Seoul International Experimental Film Festival, and the Asia Pacific Design (APD).
 He is currently giving lectures at the University of Seoul and the Paju Typography Institute.

-Hangeul Mesh composed of 40 Hangeul characters implies Chinese characters that would be nice if you have in mind, thereby forming a meaningful network wishing for blessings.
-The lettering using the joints and extensions of cursive fonts is transformed and stylized across the norms of Korean character expression, thereby functioning as a new type of auspicious character group.
-I sincerely hope that viewers will have happy days by picking up at least 40 blessings around them after seeing this work.
+Hangeul Mesh, composed of 40 Hangeul letters, implies Chinese characters that would be nice if you have in mind, thereby forming a meaningful network wishing for blessings.
+The lettering using the joints and extensions of cursive fonts is transformed and stylized across the norms of Korean letter expression, thereby functioning as a new type of auspicious letter group.
+He sincerely hopes that viewers will have happy days by picking up at least 40 blessings around them after seeing this work.

 - 2200 × 1200 mm

 - Ikki Kobayashi Against the Evil Spirits

 - Studio Bergini Tiramisu

 - Atelier Tout va Bien Tribute to Josef

 - Mano An Hangeul Mesh

 - Hwayoung Lee From a Mouse Under a Tree to a Pig Under the Clouds